 - It is rich in vitamin C, which stimulates the digestive system and treats constipation.

-- Lemon water is diuretic and beneficial in kidney functioning.
-It also prevents urogenital infections in pregnant women (23).
+- Lemon water works as a diureticiXA substance that enables the kidneys to produce more urine and get rid of the excess fluid from the body. and beneficial in kidney functioning.
+It also prevents urogenital infections in pregnant women (21).

-- Cantaloupes are a rich source of fiber and water content, which relieve constipation.
+- Cantaloupes are a rich source of fiber and water content, which helps to relieve constipation.

-- Carotenoids and vitamin C boost the immune system of both the mother-to-be and the baby.
-It is a good source of folate (24).
+- Vitamin C boost the immune system of both the mother-to-be and the baby.
+It is also a good source of folate (22).

-- Its high fiber content makes it an effective laxative and eases bowel movements during pregnancy.
+- Its high in fiber content which makes it an effective laxative and eases bowel movements during pregnancy.

-- Sufficient vitamin C wards off a cold, reduces water retention, and also keeps your skin supple.
+- Sufficient vitamin C wards off cold infection, reduces water retention, and also keeps your skin supple as it promotes collagen production.

 - Eating the fruit before going to bed helps you relax and get a good night’s sleep.